bbc/talexample/README.md

 <img src="./assets/playback.png" width="500">

-# Deprecation Announcement 12/12/2022
+# Deprecation Announcement 09/01/2023

 On 12/12/2022 we announced the deprecation of [TAL](https://github.com/bbc/tal/), on which this repository is based.
 This will allow us to concentrate on future work, which we hope to share details of soon.

-We apologise that we were not active in keeping the TAL community up to date with the status of the project.
+We apologise that we were not active in keeping the TAL community up to date with the status of these projects.
 Going forward, we will provide regular updates on the future of TAL.

-As part of the deprecation, pull requests will be disabled and outstanding issues will be closed as with the parent repository.
+As part of the deprecation, pull requests will be disabled and outstanding issues will be closed.
-TAL or this example will not be actively maintained.
+TAL and this example repository will not be actively maintained.

 We will answer any questions found in the issues backlog as best we can.
 There will soon be a email address you can use to contact us.
 This readme will be updated when this becomes available.